-Altium Vault is an invaluable resource to PCB designers, allowing your teams to store and share a vast array of projects and components and access them instantly whenever needed.
-But before we dive into the specifics of the Altium Vault in our Vault Primer series, we need to look at how your design team can benefit from a centralized data management solution.
+Altium is an invaluable resource to PCB designers, allowing your teams to store and share a vast array of projects and components and access them instantly whenever needed.
+But before we dive into the specifics of the Altium in our Primer series, we need to look at how your design team can benefit from a centralized data management solution.

 Collaborative Design Effort